radiusxyz/madara/docs/getting-started-with-encrypted-mempool.md

 ### Encrypted Mempool

-Madara now includes an encrypted mempool feature, enhancing the security of MEV resistancy and censorship.
-This feature allows transactions to be encrypted before being included to the block, providing an additional layer of security.
+Madara now has an encrypted mempool feature providing censorship / MEV resistance through trustless environment where users don’t have to trust sequencers.
+Sequencers don’t have any knowledge on the contents of transactions until the block is determined, making the process trustless.

 #### Concepts
 Encrypted mempool determines the transaction order and provides the function to decrypt the encrypted transaction using a time-lock puzzle.
-This approach keeps the transactions conceal, preventing issues like MEV.
+As transactions are encrypted, it prevents censorship and MEV attacks.
 Additionally, users can simplify the decryption process by providing a decryption key(currently being implemented).
 Even without the decryption key, it's still possible to decrypt the transaction through additional computations.

 #### Key Features

-- Encrypt Transactions: Encrypts plane transactions before they are broadcasted.(in client-side / for testing)
-- Decrypt and Process: Decrypts encrypted transactions and processes the decrypted transactions.
-- Maintain Transaction Order: Ensures the order of transactions is maintained during encryption and decryption.
+1. Encrypt: Transactions are encrypted with timelock-puzzle before broadcasting
+2. Commit: Sequencer creates order commitment of encrypted transactions
+3. Decrypt: Sequencer solves Timelock puzzle to decrypt transactions
+4. Sequencing: Sequencer builds block as promised in order commitment

 #### Encrypted mempool examples
 The encrypted mempool introduces three additional APIs
 - starknet_encrypteInvokeTransaction (for testing)
 - starknet_decryptEncryptedInvokeTransaction (for testing)